mvdokh/Website/README.md

 ---

 ### About Me
-Interested in the neural basis of behavior
+Interested in the neural basis of behavior and active sensing.

 ---